Phase boundaries in algebraic conformal QFT

 \section{Phase boundaries}

-As discussed in Sect.\ \ref{s:phaseb}, causality at a phase boundary requires only that the local QFT to the left of the boundary is left-local w.r.t.\ the local QFT to the right of the boundary.
+As discussed in \sref{s:phaseb}, causality at a phase boundary requires only that the local QFT to the left of the boundary is left-local w.r.t.\ the local QFT to the right of the boundary.
 Such situations are precisely constructed by the braided products of extensions.

-This is in contrast to previous constructions, like Sect.\ \ref{s:alpha}, where braided product extensions were used as intermediate nonlocal constructions from which one has to descend to the left or right centre in order to get (globally) local subtheories.
+This is in contrast to previous constructions, like \sref{s:alpha}, where braided product extensions were used as intermediate nonlocal constructions from which one has to descend to the left or right centre in order to get (globally) local subtheories.